Partnerships and Farmer-to-Farmer Learning in Action: A Visit to Hanamoonga and Itebe

 When Farmers Become Teachers: How Patitana Mwanza is Transforming his Community

 Patitana Mwanza’s hands have worked the Kasenengwa soil for over two decades.
 A father of five, grandfather of four, and the vice-headman of his village, his day-to-day life has, for as long as he can remember, been decided by the seasons, the yield of his fields and the needs of his community For years, Patitana has lived as a farmer amongst farmers, tending to his fields, learning and doing his part to encourage his neighbours and share his knowledge.
-But recently, he has seen the […]
+But recently, he has seen […]

 Continue reading